Each shaft section (left and right) contains multiple load cells which are used to measure the force being applied to the paddle.

 The output of a load cell when the shaft is experiencing no force is referred to as the Zero Offset.
 Each load cell has an associated zero offset.

-There are four load cells on a kayak power meter and they have been designated A, B, C & D for reference.
+There are six load cells on a kayak power meter, 3 in the left shaft and 3 in the right.
+The load cells have been designated A, B, C for each shaft

 The Zero Offset of a load cell can drift a small amount with a change in temperature.
 This is why manufacturers of power meters typically recommend performing a Zero Offset calibration on a semi-regular basis.